thiagodp/concordialang/docs/en/tips-and-tricks.md

 # Tips and Tricks

+## How to ignore a certain Feature, Scenario, Variant or Test Case for Test Script generation.

+Add the tag `@ignore` to a Feature, Scenario, Variant or Test Case, in order to ignore it for test script generation.

 ## How to show the steps from CodeceptJS in Portuguese:

 1. Edit `codecept.json` and add the key `translation` with the value `pt-BR`: